99: No Such Thing As Bread Civilians

 I'm going to give this fact a very hard time indeed.

-Well, it's because of the height of the window and because the room seemed to have been used as a place to keep things, and it was for bullets and ammunition that soldiers would go through.
+Well, it's because of the height of the window and because the room seemed to have been used as a place to keep things, and it was for bullets and ammunition. that soldiers would go through.

 5,000 years ago, they had bullets.
+Yeah.

+What?
 Bullets were invented way before guns because bullet is just

-Oh, wait till I have something to put this in.
+well before.
+Come wait till I have something to put this in.

 You're a tall.

-Well, before they invented guns, the word bullet was just a projectile.
+Well before they invented guns the word bullet was just a projectile.

+A stone.
 It was a stone.

 We found some bullets for a drive-through.